Skip to main content

 Drugs that increase the side effects of Trintellix

-Some drugs slow down the body’s metabolism of vortioxetine, increasing the incidence and severity of possible side effects.
+Some drugs slow down the body’s metabolism of vortioxetine, increasing the risk and severity of possible side effects.
 These include:

-• Some antidepressants like Wellbutrin (bupropion), Paxil (paroxetine), or Prozac (fluoxetine)
+• Some antidepressants like Wellbutrin (bupropion), Paxil (paroxetine), and Prozac (fluoxetine)

-• Certain drugs that treat an irregular heart rate such as quinidine
+• Certain drugs that treat an irregular heart rate, such as Cardioquin (quinidine)

-A healthcare provider may need to decrease the Trintellix dose by as much as half when taken with these medications.
+When taken with these medications, a healthcare provider may need to decrease the Trintellix dose by as much as half.

 Trintellix and alcohol

 There is no evidence drinking alcohol will cause additional impairment while taking vortioxetine.
-The manufacturer, however, advises individuals to avoid drinking alcohol while taking Trintellix.
+However, it’s generally recommended that individuals avoid drinking alcohol while taking antidepressants like Trintellix.

 How to avoid Trintellix side effects